Last Updated on September 6, 2021 by Carla Jonas

 Image Source: Crystalarium

-Color: As one of the most recognizable pink gemstones on the market, Rose Quartz, as well as Star Rose Quartz, impresses with its pale, soft shade of pink, which is believed to be the result of Titanium impurities.
+Color: As one of the most recognizable pink gemstones on the market, Rose Quartz, as well as Star Rose Quartz, impresses with its pale, soft shade of pink.
+Its famous shade is believed to be the result of Titanium impurities.

 Characteristics and Uses: Star Rose Quartz presents asterism on its surface, as a six-rayed star appears when viewed from above.
 Mostly used as a pendant in jewelry, Star Rose Quartz makes a great and unique collector’s piece.